 Yes, subject to:

-2. Securing the remaining funding for the post (the NBIA has developed a template business case to assist with this process)
+- Securing the remaining funding for the post (the NBIA can provide you with a template business case to assist with this process if required)

 Please note, if your unit is approved as a potential host centre, it is not guaranteed that a fellow will be placed at your unit, as this is dependent on successful candidates choosing to be placed at your breast unit.